Podjun, John and Katharine Tunkun, Farm

 The late 19th and early 20th centuries saw significant growth and development in Lake County.
 The construction of railroads in the late 1800s enabled easier transportation of goods, fostering economic growth.
 The establishment of a state park, Lake County's first, in 1929 further boosted tourism and outdoor recreational activities in the region.
 Today, Lake County continues to be a popular destination for outdoor enthusiasts, offering opportunities for fishing, camping, hiking, and more.

-This timeline provides a condensed summary of the historical journey of Lake County, Michigan.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lake County, Michigan.